SA9102/Landing-Page-Project-with-Bootstrap/README.md

 so I made this webpage in order that I become more comfortable with the basics of Bootstrap 5, in particular the Bootstrap Grid, as well as basic components such as buttons, cards and navbars.

-I also designed the page to look good on devices of varying sizes (using Bootstrap).
+I also designed the page to be responsive on devices of varying sizes (using Bootstrap).